 "What do the terrorists want with this place?"

 Ether shrugged.
 "Why do you think they're attacking citizens in the first place?
 They're trying to start a rebellion.
 Or convince Vaklu to step down.
 Neither will work."
 He looked back down at the datapad and Iradros kept looking back at the hospital's closed entryway.
 It was a diminutive hospital compared with others, on Coruscant, Corellia, and the like.
 One way in, one way out, a perfect place to trap someone.
-So why did Iradros feel uneasy about the terrorists designated?
+Obviously the terrorists knew that.
+This was a standoff.

 Iradros asked for an incident report from one of the scouts.
 He quickly skimmed over it; the terrorists had dropped via drexl, barely getting past the automated turret defense systems on the south side of the city.
 A group of about half a dozen fragged bits of the Residential quarter and were then pursued by Sanctum officers, right into Ghent's old hospital.